Navigating the New Normal: A Guide to Diversity Recruitment

 2. Being an Ally for Underrepresented Groups

-As an HR professional, you have the power to influence and sponsor promising team members from diverse backgrounds.
+As an HR professional, you have a significant role in influencing and sponsoring promising team members from diverse backgrounds.

-- Hold all levels of your organization accountable for lifting others.
-By actively demonstrating your investment in DEI from the top down, you reinforce your organization’s commitment to supporting underrepresented groups.
+It’s also important to ensure that all levels of your organization are held accountable for lifting others.
+By actively demonstrating your investment in Diversity, Equity, and Inclusion (DEI) from the top down, you reinforce your organization’s commitment to supporting underrepresented groups.

 3. Removing Barriers to Entry